hawyar/hawyar.com-next/_posts/convert-optimize-svg-icons-react.md

 ---
-title: 'Convert and Optimize SVG Icons for React Components'
+title: 'A Reusable React Component for SVG Icons'
 date: '09/13/2020'
 ---